 For four years, I wrote about government, education, crime, business, people, energy and just about every other aspect of news while covering 16 rural Nebraska counties for The Grand Island Independent, a small daily newspaper — a job that also included taking photos and beatblogging.
 Before that, I also copy edited at The Buffalo News as a Dow Jones copy editing intern and throughout my time as an undergraduate at Wheaton College.

-Outside of work, I’ve blogged on a more personal level for seven years (and I also recorded a few podcasts in spring 2009).
+Outside of work, I’ve blogged on a more personal level for seven years.
 I’m also interested in changes in our media environment as they affect the spheres of sports and religion, and I co-authored with three friends Putting God in His Place, a book published in February 2011 on the subtly damaging effects 21st-century American culture is having on evangelical churches.

 You can find me on Twitter, Facebook, and LinkedIn, or email me at markcoddington (at) gmail (dot) com.
 If you’re curious, here are links to some of my work as a newspaper reporter, and my CV in HTML or PDF.

 — Mark Coddington